shrodingerBear/ShrodingerBears/README.md

 ## Roadmap

 - Website
 - Deploy on Berachain testnet
-- fair launch testnet
+- Fair launch testnet
-- creation of a community
+- Creation of a community

-- launch on mainnet
+- Launch on mainnet
 - 50 % chance of getting   [REDACTED]

 ## Tokenomics